All presentations will be virtual.

 Workshops: Workshops are groups of papers submitted together around a common theme.
 The presentations tend to be data-driven on projects completed or near completion but can also include presentations that do not include empirical data.
 Workshops will be prioritized that include: presenters from different disciplines, institutions, and countries; and that focus on the meeting theme.
 Each workshop will be 60 minutes in length, with a maximum of 3 speakers, 15 minutes per speaker with 15 minutes of discussion time.

 Panel Discussions: A Panel Discussion is an audience-interactive format in which invited panellists make short, relatively informal presentations that serve as a springboard for further discussion among panellists and with the audience.
+Each Panel Discussion will be 60 minutes in length.
 In proposing a Panel Discussion, your abstract must indicate who will chair the session, what format it will take, and who have been invited to participate as panellists (no more than 5 persons).

 Demonstrations: Demonstrations are shared in the Poster Session and include multimedia products such as videos, Internet interventions, mobile apps, etc.